 Avoid slipping of the torque limiter clutch by limiting the amount/number of adjustment(s) made.
 Typically the convergence adjustments serve to correct a convergence fault of a few pixels at the most.
-Any convergence fault beyond this is considered grossly abnormal and likely indicates abuse or rough handling.
-However, in extreme cases correction of up to five pixels is possible.
+Any convergence fault beyond this is considered grossly abnormal and likely indicates abuse or rough handling..